-It goes without saying that snorkeling is a ‘must do‘ in Barbados.
-With a number of colorful coral reefs to explore and plenty of fascinating marine life to see, snorkeling is a popular pastime for both island locals and visitors alike.
+Snorkeling is a ‘must-do‘ in Barbados.
+With several colorful coral reefs to explore and plenty of fascinating marine life to see, snorkeling is a popular pastime for, both island locals and visitors alike.

-Snorkel equipment such as life jackets, masks, snorkels and fins can also be easily rented or purchased from a number of local shops or beach-side kiosks.
+Snorkel equipment such as life jackets, masks, snorkels, and fins can also be easily rented or purchased from several local shops or beach-side kiosks.
 Or, why not join a guided snorkeling tour or book a trip on one of the many local catamaran cruises that operate daily island-wide.

-Not only is snorkeling is a fun and exciting activity, it’s also relatively easy to do -unlike scuba diving, snorkeling involves little training or expertise, so it’s something the whole family can enjoy!
+Not only is snorkeling of is a fun and exciting activity, but it’s also relatively easy to do – unlike scuba diving, snorkeling involves little training or expertise, so it’s something the whole family can enjoy!

 What can I expect?

 There’s excellent visibility for snorkeling in the island’s clear coastline waters.
 You don’t need to swim too far out from shore to view a wide range of sea creatures and tropical fish.
 You’re bound to see coral reef formations, parrotfish, slugs, barrel sponges, sea urchins, and even sea turtles (see below).

 The sandy bottom of the ocean floor means snorkelers in Barbados also have the chance to view the occasional sea snake, conch shell and starfish.